section-engineering-education/engineering-education/content/articles/imbalanced-learn-python-package-for-machine-learning/index.md

 In the code above, we specify the `sampling_strategy=1`.
 This ensures that the "majority" class and the "minority" class will have a `1:1` class distribution.
 We then add `X_train, y_train` which contain the training dataset that we are balancing.

 `rus.fit_resample` method ensures that our function fully fits in the training set.
 No data sample is left out during balancing.
-Finally, we save our balanced dataset into a new variable `X_train_rus, y_train_rus`.
+We then save our balanced dataset into a new variable `X_train_rus, y_train_rus`.

 Let's plot a pie chart of the new balanced dataset.